 This course will focus on the relationships between Earth surface processes and human activities.
 Topics include atmospheric processes and contamination; soil formation, degradation and erosion; an introduction to surface water and groundwater resources and pollutant transport in aquatic environments, as well as a critical examination of pollution and waste issues.
-Prerequisite: ESCI 100 or 170.
+Prerequisite: ESCI 171, 172.
 Three credits and lab.